‘Savor Albuquerque’ showcases arts, culture and cuisine

 “Savor Albuquerque” kicks off on Friday, June 3 with the Savor Soirée.
 For additional information and a schedule of events, visit www.savorabq.com.

-The festival is presented through cooperative efforts between the Downtown Action Team, Creative Albuquerque, City of Albuquerque, Albuquerque Convention & Visitors Bureau, members of the Albuquerque Arts & Culture District, and a multitude of our community’s arts and cultural organizations.
+The festival is presented through cooperative efforts between the Downtown Action Team, Creative Albuquerque, City of Albuquerque, Visit Albuquerque, members of the Albuquerque Arts & Culture District, and a multitude of our community’s arts and cultural organizations.

 Thank you to Wells Fargo and Mercedes Benz of Albuquerque for their support of arts and culture through sponsorship of “Savor Albuquerque.”